EDWOSB CERTIFICATION

 Other certifications available for small businesses include:

-The Federal Contracting Center can assist you in determining which certifications you qualify for based on your business’s specific needs, qualifications, and goals.
+Our consultants for women business owners can assist you in determining which certifications you qualify for based on your business’s specific needs, qualifications, and goals.
 They provide personalized support to help you understand the various certification options available, such as minority-owned, woman-owned, and veteran-owned business certifications.
-Additionally, FCC will guide you through the entire application process, offering valuable insights and resources to ensure that you complete your applications accurately and efficiently, ultimately increasing your chances of success in securing federal contracts.

-To qualify for EDWOSB (Economically Disadvantaged Women-Owned Small Business) certification, the business must be at least 51% owned and controlled by one or more women who are U.S. citizens.
-This means that the majority ownership and decision-making authority must rest with these women, ensuring that they have a significant role in the management and daily operations of the business.
-This certification aims to promote and support the growth of US citizen and women-owned businesses in the US economy.
+This means that the majority ownership and decision-making authority must rest with these women who are citizens of the United States.
+This certification aims to promote and support the growth of US women-owned businesses in the US economy.

 Absolutely!
 Your business can subcontract while being EDWOSB-certified!
 This can be a strategic way to participate in larger contracts and build capacity without taking on the full scope of the contract on your own.
-However, it’s important to note that the EDWOSB-certified contractor must perform a meaningful portion of the work and be responsible for any decisions made on the contract.
-Additionally, subcontracting cannot exceed 50% of the total contract value.
-The Federal Contracting Center can help you understand the rules and regulations around subcontracting as an EDWOSB-certified company to ensure compliance and maximize your business’s potential for success.
-Reach out to us today to see how we can assist you with subcontracting as an EDWOSB-certified business today.
+However, it’s important to note that the female federal contractor must perform a meaningful portion of the work and be responsible for any decisions made on the contract.

 error: Content is protected !!